sylabs/examples/graphics/rendering/blender/README.md

 # Blender

-Blender is a free and open source software.
+Blender is a free and open source software used for editing and rendering.

 <br>